 The Company's development revenue includes contracts where the Company and the customer work cooperatively to develop software and hardware applications.
 The Company analyzes these contracts to assess whether such arrangements involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities and are therefore within the scope of ASC Topic 808, Collaborative Arrangements ("ASC 808").
 This assessment is performed throughout the life of the arrangement based on changes in the responsibilities of all parties in the arrangement.
-For collaboration arrangements that are deemed to be within the scope of ASC 808 and those that are more reflective of a vendor-customer relationship and therefore within the scope of ASC 606, Revenue from Contracts with Customers ("ASC 606").
+For collaboration arrangements that are deemed to be within the scope of ASC 808, the Company first determines which elements of the collaboration are deemed to be within the scope of ASC 808 and those that are more reflective of a vendor-customer relationship and therefore within the scope of ASC 606, Revenue from Contracts with Customers ("ASC 606").
 The Company's policy is generally to recognize amounts received from collaborators in connection with joint operating activities that are within the scope of ASC 808 as a reduction in research and development expense.
-As of March 31, 2023, the Company has not identified any contracts with its customers that meet the criteria of ASC 808.
+As of June 30, 2023, the Company has not identified any contracts with its customers that meet the criteria of ASC 808.